arnold-c/PhD-Dissertation/chapter_3/lca_manuscript.typ

 <tbl-lca-glm-fits>

 In the three-class model, approximately 15.75% of individuals were members of the group that rarely intended to always follow the PHMs, 38.04% intended to always follow all guidelines, and the remaining 46.21% mostly intended to mask, test, and manage symptoms, but not distance or avoid crowds (@tbl-lca-props).
-We have labelled the three classes as "Low-", "High-" and "Medium-Adherence" groups, respectively, for ease of interpretation.
+We have labeled the three classes as "Low-", "High-" and "Medium-Adherence" groups, respectively, for ease of interpretation.
 Examining the class-conditional item response probabilities, the Medium Adherence class had a probability of 0.88 of always wearing a mask in public, but a probability of only 0.19 of social distancing when outside of their homes, for example.
 Calculating the class-specific seroprevalence, the Low Adherence group had the highest infection rates (37.7%, 95% Binomial CI: 28.5-47.7%), the medium adherence the next highest (32.2%, 95% Binomial CI: 27.0-37.7%), and the most adherent group experienced the lowest infection rates (25.4%, 95% Binomial CI: 20.2-31.1%).
 Incorporating latent class membership into the imputed GLM model described in our previous paper (30) retained the relationship between adherence and infection.